Ordination of Women and the Old Testament

 Read more...

 Ellen White says both that Eve was Adam's equal before sin entered and that woman is man's equal today.
-But in her writings this equality doesn't give man and woman identical roles and neither does it deny the Biblical concept that in some respects woman is to be in subjection to man.

 Read more...